 Our Performance Target

-56.9% 🔷 >= 75%
+57.5 % ♦ >= 75%

-56.9% ◆ Unit of Measure: Perce 7 0.70
+Unit of Measure: Pero ent of women registered

-Performance timeline: Apr 1 - Jun 30, 2023
+Performance timeline: Apr 1 - Sep 30, 2023

 Data Source: PARIS System

 Target Source: FHA Internal

 Notes: Fraser Health transitioned from Panorama to Paris in Q1 of FY 2019/20.
 Therefore, from Q2 of FY 2019/20 on, the quarterly and YTD prenatal registration rates are calculated with PARIS data.
 However, for Q1 of FY 2019/20, Panorama data was used because there was a gap in the recorded birth hospital in Paris for most of the births in April to early June of 2019.
 Birth hospital is a required factor in calculating the prenatal registration rate for Fraser Health hospital births.
 Therefore, the Panorama data for Q1 was more complete, although it only covered April 1st to June 19th of 2019.